-Mexico: More social spending, no big business bailout
+Mexico: More social spending, no business bailout for virus

 “This crisis is passing, transitory,” he said of the pandemic.
 “Soon normality will return.
 We will overcome the coronavirus.
 We will reactivate the economy and Mexico will continue standing showing the world its glory and its greatness.”

-Mexico has reported 79 deaths related to the virus and nearly 2,000 confirmed infections.
+Mexico has reported 94 deaths related to the virus and more than 2,100 confirmed infections.

 For most people, the coronavirus results in mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 But it can cause more several illness, including pneumonia and death, for some, especially older adults and people with existing health problems.